Spline Shafts: Power Transmission and Precision

 Material Selection for Spline Shafts

-Spline shafts are typically made from high-strength materials such as Bosch Rexroth’s alloy steels, Thyssenkrupp’s stainless steels, and Saint-Gobain’s ceramics, depending on the application’s requirements.
-Material selection impacts shaft durability, load-bearing capacity, and resistance to wear.
+Manufacturers typically use high-strength materials such as Bosch Rexroth’s alloy steels, Thyssenkrupp’s stainless steels, and Saint-Gobain’s ceramics, depending on the application’s requirements.
+Material selection impacts durability, load-bearing capacity, and resistance to wear.

 Applications of Spline Shafts